ionicstraw/TellJoelISaid-ewwww-ButISeeHisDesperation-ItAmusesMe-And-IWantMoreOfIt-HesFkingOlderThanTheDinosaurs/README.md

 lemme take care of this after my app is done before thanksgiving, i cant wrap my mind around it right now. absolute nuisance ... ill make u laugh tho 😂 but im busy now BC IM READING UR PAPERS thats why im busy

 joels from oklahoma or something like that, like gtfo, i DO NOT care about this person AT ALL.

+https://www.billiontoone.com/about/leadership-board there are all kinds of investors out there, we're not desperate to work with joel and absolutely im not, yeah the lights are on but no one's home, i dont want to deal with fking bullshit for years